Medial-EarlySign/MR_Wiki/Infrastructure Home Page/FeatureProcessor practical guide/index.md

 	  ]
 	}
 ```
   No need for duplicate, it is scanning the features by it's own and operating on "selected_tags". add_new_data- - how many new data points to add. grouping is used to generate masks of missing values in groups and not feature by features.
 This is another feature processor job). similar to data augmentation in imaging
--
-"binning" - binning feature value - can be specified directly the cutoffs or using some binning_method, equal width, minimal observations in each bin, etc.
+- "binning" - binning feature value - can be specified directly the cutoffs or using some binning_method, equal width, minimal observations in each bin, etc.
-****
- Expand source
 ```
 {
 	"action_type": "fp_set",